martinda/gradle-multi-project-demo1/README.md

 Total time: 0.65 secs
 ```

-Task visibility can be confusing to the user as shown above.
+Task visibility can be confusing to the user at first.
 To summarize:

 * A task that was created in the subproject only, can be run from the root project.
-* A subproject task that is not listed by `gradle tasks`, can be run from the root project (e.g. `myTask2`).
+* A subproject task that is not listed by `gradle tasks`, can also be run from the root project (e.g. `myTask2`).